DAYusein211/West-side/README.md

 3. Step - go into the 'website' folder and download 'next' by making a new terminal and typing in: npm install next

-4. Step npm run dev
+4. Step npm run dev !! make sure the local is http://localhost:3000 !!
 Enjoy!